mnismt/codyplusplus/README.md

     - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
     - Type `Preferences: Open Settings (UI)` and press Enter.
     - In the search bar, type `Cody Plus Plus`.
+    - Adjust the:
-    - Adjust the `File Threshold` setting to your desired value.
+      - `File Threshold` setting to your desired value.
+      - `Excluded File Types` setting to your desired value.
+      - `Excluded Folders` setting to your desired value.

 2. Using the `settings.json` file:
     - Add these lines to your `settings.json` file: